-Part of my issue with turkey is something many cooks face: How do you properly roast it without drying out the white meat?
+Part of my issue with the meal is that -- gasp -- I'm not wild about turkey.
+How do you properly roast it without drying out the white meat?
 I’ve tried brining, injecting, massaging it with artisan butter.
 I once forced a friend to fire up a massive kettle of oil to deep fry the bird, and it was mostly just a hot mess.
 And, yes, I’ve spent a ton of dough on heritage breed turkey, same thing happens.
 Failure.

 What my love/hate relationship with Thanksgiving means is that turkey has become my frenemy, one of the foods I want to like, but just don’t.
-This year, though, I was determined to change all that.
-And it was going so well… until the smoke alarm started screeching.
+I was determined to change all that.
+And it was going so well... until the smoke alarm started screeching.

 I thought I'd give turkey another try after I stumbled across Michael Symon’s recipe for beer can turkey.
 Same method as the beer can chicken, just need a bigger can of brewski.
 How hard could it be?
 I've had lots of wins when cooking chicken that way.
 Still, before I trotted it out to family and friends on the actual day, I decided to do a dry run a few weeks ahead of Turkey Day.
 Great plan, right?
 Well, not so much.